Dovhe, Zakarpattia Oblast: History

 The first written mention of the village was in 1383.
+Historically, it had town status.

 On 19 July 2020, as a result of the administrative-territorial reform and liquidation of the Irshava Raion, the village became part of the Khust Raion.

 Geography

 From the southeast, Dovhe is surrounded by the low Khust mountains, and from the west by the mountain massif Velykyi Dil.
 Both massifs lie within the Volcanic Range of the Eastern Carpathians.
 From the north and northeast, the village is bordered by the southern spurs of the Polonyna Borzhava Range.

 The Borzhava river flows through Dovhe.
 The mountain nature of the flow is only in the upper part to the village of Dovhe, where it flows along a mountain V-shaped valley in a southerly direction.

+Economy

+Iron ore deposits are located in the area of the village.